Bapaume, Queensland

+Geography

+Bapaume railway siding point was on the Southern railway line, but the siding is now dismantled.

+The land use is a mixture of grazing on native vegetation and irrigated horticulture, mostly temperate fruit orchards, including apples, pears, berries, and stonefruits.

 History

 Bapaume takes its name from the Bapaume railway station, named by the Queensland Railways Department in 1920, after a World War I battlefield in France, involving the Australian Imperial Force.
 The area was opened as soldier settlements after 1919.

 Bapaume Provisional School opened on 28 January 1925.
 In 1948 it became Bapaume State School.
 It closed on 10 December 1982.
 The school was on a 5 acre site at 843-853 Cannon Creek Road.
 As at December 2020, the school building was still on the site.